 Although the original example of this tragedy (overgrazing of cattle) is dated, its principle can be easily applied today, due to the growing and developing global population which is depleting the earth’s natural resources.
 There are many examples of this, such as de-forestation (which has a huge effect on our environment), animal species extinction, and what is probably the most important, as Jouni Paavola also says, climate change.
 Governments, companies and individuals, with their desire for profit, have been exploiting resources such as fossil fuels, which contribute to global warming, from a common-pool resource (Earth), for short term economic gain – just as the herdsmen did on the Commons.
 This mirrors the thoughts of Robert McLachlan that self-interest would result in the depletion of freely available shared resources, causing increasing carbon dioxide emissions.
 In doing so, these governments, companies and individuals have failed to understand the consequences of their actions on our shared environment.

-Robert McLachlan also discusses what governments can do to prevent such problems emerging more frequently.
-He explains how these issues can be approached in four steps of increasing effectiveness: compensating for the damage; ameliorating that which is damaged; preventing the damage to be occurred; and systematically changing the mode and process of problem solving or redefining the problem in a new way.
+Robert McLachlan also discusses what governments can do to prevent such problems from emerging more frequently.
+He explains how these issues can be approached in four steps of increasing effectiveness: compensating for the damage; ameliorating that which is damaged; preventing the damage that occurred, and systematically changing the mode and process of problem-solving or redefining the problem in a new way.

 Examples of these four steps include replacing fossil fuel infrastructure with new green infrastructure, or introducing international treaties like the Paris Agreement, in order to limit and reduce global CO2 emissions.
 At a national level, governments can do a lot to mitigate the problem through taxes & incentives.
 For example, by increasing tax on diesel cars and by making electric vehicles less expensive to run, or by encouraging the use of only renewable energy in homes, they can reduce our carbon footprint.